 In order to protect Arizona communities, the Attorney General’s Office (AGO) has filed three lawsuits against the Biden Administration and its federal partners since January 2021 related to their immigration policies.

-Arizona & Montana v.
-DHS (Challenging DHS Interim Guidance)
+Arizona et al v.
+Biden (Challenging DHS Final Guidance)

-The policy is in direct violation of federal law (8 U.S.C. § 1231) that requires an alien, who has received a final deportation order, to be removed from the United States within 90 days.
+The coalition argues that the Permanent Guidance is in direct violation of federal law (8 U.S.C. § 1231) that requires a migrant who has received a final deportation order to be removed from the United States within 90 days.